 When I first wrote about my bedroom reveal on the blog, the decoration leaned accurately towards a mid-century aesthetic with minimal accents.
-I recently added a few accents to the room, that made it feel cozy and eccentric.
-So, I want to share a few tips on how to design a cozy and eccentric bedroom.
+But recently I added a few accents to the room, which made it feel cozy and eccentric.
+So, I am sharing a few tips on how to design a cozy and eccentric bedroom.

 To design an eccentric bedroom, one important idea to pay attention to, are the accent details and how well they fit into your personal storyGrace Alex